hubmapconsortium/ingest-validation-tools/examples/dataset-examples/bad-scatacseq-data/README_ONLINE.md

       it must be filled out.
     - On row 2, column "protocols_io_doi", value "10.17504/fake" fails because it
       is an invalid DOI.
-    - Row at position "3" is completely blank.
 Hint: 'If validation fails because of extra whitespace in the TSV, try:

   src/cleanup_whitespace.py --tsv_in original.tsv --tsv_out clean.tsv.'